salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 2,300 Shares

 - On Wednesday, February 2nd, Marc Benioff sold 2,300 shares of salesforce.com stock.
 The shares were sold at an average price of $227.00, for a total transaction of $522,100.00.

-Several brokerages recently commented on CRM.
-Truist Financial lifted their price target on shares of salesforce.com from $315.00 to $330.00 and gave the stock a “buy” rating in a research note on Wednesday, December 1st.
-Atlantic Securities initiated coverage on shares of salesforce.com in a research report on Monday, November 22nd.
-They set an “overweight” rating and a $360.00 price objective on the stock.
-JPMorgan Chase & Co. set a $316.00 price objective on shares of salesforce.com in a research report on Friday, January 28th.
-Zacks Investment Research downgraded shares of salesforce.com from a “strong-buy” rating to a “hold” rating and set a $244.00 price objective on the stock. in a research report on Tuesday, February 1st.
-Finally, Deutsche Bank Aktiengesellschaft lowered their price objective on shares of salesforce.com from $360.00 to $300.00 and set a “buy” rating on the stock in a research report on Friday, January 21st.
-Seven equities research analysts have rated the stock with a hold rating, thirty have assigned a buy rating and two have given a strong buy rating to the company.
-According to MarketBeat.com, salesforce.com currently has a consensus rating of “Buy” and an average price target of $317.50.
+A number of equities analysts recently weighed in on CRM shares.
+Barclays set a $348.00 price target on salesforce.com in a research note on Wednesday, December 1st.
+Mizuho dropped their price target on salesforce.com from $350.00 to $295.00 and set a “buy” rating on the stock in a research note on Tuesday, February 15th.
+Truist Financial lifted their price target on salesforce.com from $315.00 to $330.00 and gave the stock a “buy” rating in a research note on Wednesday, December 1st.
+TheStreet cut salesforce.com from a “b-” rating to a “c+” rating in a research note on Thursday, December 2nd.
+Finally, JPMorgan Chase & Co. set a $316.00 price target on salesforce.com in a research note on Friday, January 28th.
+Seven equities research analysts have rated the stock with a hold rating, thirty have issued a buy rating and two have assigned a strong buy rating to the stock.
+According to MarketBeat.com, salesforce.com has an average rating of “Buy” and an average price target of $316.05.

 salesforce.com, inc. engages in the design and development of cloud-based enterprise software for customer relationship management.
 Its solutions include sales force automation, customer service and support, marketing automation, digital commerce, community management, collaboration, industry-specific solutions, and salesforce platform.